Azure/autorest.csharp/docs/client/operations.md

 In concurrence with our [.NET guidelines][poller_guidelines], all of our long running operations are prefixed with `Start`, to signify the starting of the long running operation.

-For our example, we will use the long running operation generated from [this][example_swagger] swagger.
+For our example, we will use the long running operation generated from [this][polling_paging_swagger] swagger.
 Let's say we generated this swagger with namespace `Azure.Lro`.

 ### Sync Long Running Operations